How To Get A CIS Mortgage

-The Construction Industry Plan (CIS) was introduced by HMRC to allow contractors to withdraw funds from a subcontractor’s payments and pay them to HRMC.
+The Construction Industry Scheme (CIS) was introduced by HMRC to allow contractors to withdraw funds from a subcontractor’s payments and pay them to HRMC.
 The deductions would then count as advances for the subcontractor’s tax and social security.

 Contractors must register with the system, but subcontractors do not.
 If the subcontractors do not log into the system, the deductions will be deducted from their earnings at a higher rate.
 Payslips are usually provided to subcontractors showing their gross and net income.